-Self Guided Tour Early Spring
+Self Guided TourEarly Spring

-www.rhodygarden.org Open All Year, Tuesday to Sunday 10:00am to 4:00pm Enter the courtyard and look to your right where you will see #1 Arisaema sikokianum, Jack in the Pulpit.
-This strange-looking plant has a beautiful but unusual flower of dark purple and white.
-It is easily grown in the shaded garden.
-From the garden shop walk to your left and visit the clear pink-flowered #2 Rhododendron schlippenbachii, the Royal Azalea.
+2525 South 336 St. Federal Way, WA 98063 253-838-4646 www.rhodygarden.org Open All Year, Tuesday to Sunday 10:00am to 4:00pm From the garden shop follow the sign to your left and visit the clear pink-flowered #1 Rhododendron schlippenbachii, the Royal Azalea.
 This plant is famous for its beautiful flowers in early spring as well as the wonderful orange fall foliage color.
-Next to R. schlippenbachii is #3 Ribes sanguineum, Flowering Currant.
+Next to R. schlippenbachii is #2 Ribes sanguineum, Flowering Currant.
 Native to the Northwest, this hummingbird favorite thrives in our climate and is adaptable to almost any garden situation.

 Take the left path between the two deciduous magnolia trees and you are in the Upper Woodland Garden which features many species with thickly indumented leaf undersurfaces.
-The magnolia on your right is #4 Magnolia sargentiana var. robusta from China.
+The magnolia on your right is #3 Magnolia sargentiana var. robusta from China.
 This pink flowering magnolia has among the largest flowers of any magnolia.
 This plant is fairly uncommon in cultivation despite the large flowers and nice foliage.
-The one on your left is #5 Magnolia hypoleuca from Japan.
-Its cup-shaped creamy white flowers appear in June and its huge leaves grow up to one-and-a-half-feet long!
+The one on your left is #4 Magnolia hypoleuca from Japan.
+Its cupshaped creamy white flowers appear in June and its huge leaves grow up to one-and-a-half-feet long!

-Keep going and you will see #6 Luzula sylvatica 'Aurea' Golden Wood Rush.
+Keep going and you will see #5 Luzula sylvatica 'Aurea' Golden Wood Rush.
 The evergreen grass-like leaves of this plant are gold green in the spring, maturing to lime green at the end of the season and adding wonderful color to a shady part of the garden.
-Next stop is the patch of #7 Primula moupinensis on your right.
+Next stop is the patch of #6 Primula moupinensis on your right.
 This is a very interesting ground-covering primrose from S. Sichuan, China that spreads by sending numerous runners just like a strawberry.
 Pale pink flowers are produced in early spring.
-Continue straight ahead where you will see #8 Paeonia mairei on your left.
+Continue straight ahead where you will see #7 Paeonia mairei on your left.
 This is a rare woodland species collected in the wild in China.
-This early springblooming peony enjoys shade unlike the common garden peony which requires full sun to thrive.
+This early spring-blooming peony enjoys shade unlike the common garden peony which requires full sun to thrive.

 Let's walk back to the main path and make a left turn.
 Pass the bamboo on your right and walk on to the next marked path on your left.
 This area is called the Big Leaf Garden.
 Most of the big-leafed rhododendrons eventually become very large trees in their native temperate rainforests in the Sino-Himalaya.
-Follow the signs to take another left turn and notice the #9 Erythronium revolutum, Trout Lily on your right.
+Follow the signs to take another left turn and notice the #8 Erythronium revolutum, Trout Lily on your right.
 These bulbs produce nodding pink flowers in spring.
 They are completely dormant by July.

-Continue your tour to #10 Camellia 'Water Lily'.
-Across from the camellia is a large patch of #11 Podophyllum pleianthum, the Asian May Apple.
+Continue your tour to #9 Camellia 'Water Lily'.
+Across from the camellia is a large patch of #10 Podophyllum pleianthum, the Asian May Apple.
 This is a beautiful woodland plant with umbrellalike foliage.
 The plant is used medicinally in its native China.
 You should now be veering slightly to the right and headed back toward the main path.
-Continue forward to #12 Matteuccia struthiopteris, the Ostrich Fern.
+Continue forward to #11 Matteuccia struthiopteris, the Ostrich Fern.
 The beautiful new growth of the emerging fiddleheads is quite striking.

-Follow the sign to visit #13 Menziesia ciliicalyx with white hanging bells.
+Follow the sign to visit #12 Rhododendron benhallii (formally know as Menziesia ciliicalyx) with white hanging bells.
 This rare deciduous shrub is closely related to rhododendrons.
 In fact, the common name is Mock Azalea.
-Back to the main path on your right is #14 Primula denticulata.
+Back to the main path on your right is #13 Primula denticulata.
 This Himalayan species is known as the Drumstick Primrose and blooms for a long period each spring.